“I like to recreate the beauty of people and life on canvas. I am drawn to the exotic and the exuberant.” – Mauricio Porto

 The work centers on the human figure — faces, gestures, poses, and expressions — explored through a bold yet refined visual language.
 Portraits are often rendered in larger-than-life proportions, creating an immediate sense of presence and emotional engagement.
 Elements of nature frequently appear within the compositions, expanding the psychological and symbolic space surrounding each figure.

 The practice moves fluidly between iconic cultural figures and anonymous subjects.
 Celebrities are selected for their personal, cultural, or symbolic resonance, while anonymous figures — informed by contemporary visual culture — allow for universality and open interpretation.
-In all cases, the human body remains at the core of the artistic inquiry.
+In all cases, the human body remains at the core of the work.

 Through vivid yet balanced color palettes, the paintings convey a sense of positivity, clarity, and quiet strength.
-Smooth finishes and layered textures reinforce an atmosphere of elegance and serenity, reflecting a belief that art can be both visually striking and emotionally uplifting.
+Smooth finishes and layered textures create an atmosphere of elegance and serenity, reflecting a belief that art can be both visually striking and emotionally uplifting.

 Solo Exhibitions